VoxAtx/DLI-notebooks-VoxAtx/building-a-brain/README.md

 ## Prerequisites

 Anyone can run the code to see how it works, but to get the most out of this content, we recommend:
-- An understanding of fundamental programming concepts in [Python 3](https://wiki.python.org/moin/BeginnersGuide) such as functi
+- An understanding of fundamental programming concepts in [Python 3](https://wiki.python.org/moin/BeginnersGuide) such as functions, loops, dictionaries, and arrays.
+- An understanding of how to